Authored by the expert who managed and guided the team behind the Albania Property Pack

 What property types resell fastest in Albania in 2026?

-As of early 2026, the property types that resell fastest in Albania are one to two bedroom apartments in liquid Tirana neighborhoods like Don Bosko, Brryli, and 21 Dhjetori, followed by compact coastal units in walkable locations that can generate seasonal rental income.
+As of early 2026, the property types that resell fastest in Albania are one-bedroom and compact two-bedroom apartments in well-connected Tirana neighborhoods with year-round local demand, followed by walkable coastal one-bedrooms in Sarande or Vlore that can be rented seasonally while you wait for a buyer.

-The typical time to sell a property in Albania is around 7 to 9 months in Tirana and 10 to 11 months in coastal areas, though well-priced properties with clean paperwork in high-demand neighborhoods can sell significantly faster.
+The typical time on market for selling a property in Albania is roughly 7 to 9 months in Tirana and about 10 to 11 months on the coast, based on Bank of Albania survey-derived indicators, though well-priced units with clean paperwork can sell significantly faster.

 If you're interested, we cover all the best exit strategies in our real estate pack about Albania.